abhishekprakash256/Python_notes/python_tips.md

 ### Python tools -

 -  pylint for code rating
 -  pytest for testing of code
 -  py-coverage for test coverage
 -  black formatter for formatting the code
 -  pipreqs for requirements.txt
 -  Poetry for dependencies and packaging
+-  Sphinx for document generation for the python files
+-  pydocstyle to check for the file docs